kodeFant/100-days-of-code/log.md

 **Thoughts:** I must admit that I think refactoring a CSS sheet with lots of inheritance to CSS modules was a mistake.
 I should probably have just left it as it was.
 But I will have a template that is very easy to customize.

 **Plans for tomorrow:** Continue converting plain HTML and CSS to React-components and CSS Modules.

+### Day 23: October 27th, 2018

+#####

+**Today's Progress:** Played around with state and fixed some responsive styling bugs.
+Also started on animating page transisions.

+**Thoughts:** React has some news features I want to check.
+I also need to get a better feel for LifeCycle methods.

+**Plans for tomorrow:** Minor front end work on restaurant app.